we buy your mobile home [market_city]

 If your inherited home has tenants, especially non-paying or problematic on a traditional sale becomes extremely difficult.

-A cash buyer can purchase the home with tenants in place, even during eviction proceedings.
+A cash buyer like Better Off Home Buyers can purchase the home with tenants in place, even during eviction proceedings.

 This avoids legal stress for the heirs.